janeeart/Janee-100-days-of-code/README.md

 ### R1D20
 18/29 ES6 exercises complete, looked at hints on "Write Concise Object Literal Declarations Using Object Property Shorthand" and "Use Class Syntax to Define a Constructor Function".

+### R1D21
+24/25 ES6 exercises complete, looked at hints and solution for "Use getters and setters to control access to an object" exercise.